 Joe Dellasandro is the former male prostitute turned underground film sex symbol of the 1970s.
 He starred in movies like Flesh for Frankenstein and Blood for Dracula (also known as “Andy Warhol‘s Frankenstein” and “Andy Warhol’s Dracula”), where he’s famous (kind o) for his bizarre portrayal of a communist hero fighting that dirty aristocrat, Dracula.
 Yikes!

-Anyway, Black Moon is a weird exploration of dreams, but it can’t be too whacky, since I saw part of it one night on Turner Movie Classics.
+Anyway, Black Moon is a weird exploration of dreams, but it can’t be too whacky, since I saw part of it one night on Turner Classic Movies.

 The Discreet Charm of the Bourgeoisie (1972)